takatoshiono/activerecord-readonly_statement/README.md

-# Activerecord::ReadonlyStatement
+# ActiveRecord::ReadonlyStatement

-Check database statements and raise ActiveRecord::ReadonlyStatementError if any statements are non read.
+This gem provides a rack middleware ActiveRecord::ReadonlyStatement::Middleware to check database statements and raise ActiveRecord::ReadonlyStatementError if any statements are non read.

+The middleware decides whether to enable checking by executing a code block in each request.

 ## Installation